horovod/tutorials/fashion_mnist/README.md

 ![image](https://user-images.githubusercontent.com/16640218/53536888-da2aa000-3abc-11e9-9083-43060634433c.png)

 After a few minutes, you should see training progress.
-It will be faster compared to single-GPU model:
+It will be faster compared to the single-GPU model:

 ![image](https://user-images.githubusercontent.com/16640218/53536956-270e7680-3abd-11e9-8f3b-acbe9bbfd085.png)

 ## Monitor training progress

-In order to monitor training progress and compare runs, we will use TensorBoard.
+To monitor training progress and compare runs, we will use TensorBoard.

 Open another Terminal in Launcher, and exectute: